This article only applies to companies registered in Germany, Spain and Italy with a Premium or Team plan.

 Unfortunately, as of today, Qonto does not support IBANs from different countries within the same Qonto account.

 It means that if you have a main current account with a French IBAN, you cannot have other ones with a German, Spanish or Italian IBAN.

 No worries, Qonto teams are working to make multi-accounts available to you again.

-In the meantime, if you need to split your expenses within a same account, you can discover the perks of using Custom Labels in your Bookkeeping section:
+In the meantime, if you need to split your expenses within a same account, you can discover the perks of using Custom Labels in your Cash flow management section:

 Classify your expenses by adding custom labels to your transactions

 Export a transactions report including the assigned labels